wikumChamith/blog/_posts/2023-05-29-GSOC-2023-Community Bonding Period.md

 ## Future

 As the coding period begins my main objective is to implement this feature.
 I already created a draft PR for this.
-I hope that I will be able to fully implement this with the support of my mentors.
+I hope that I will be able to quickly implement this with the support of my mentors.